davidmarble/virtualenvwrapper-win/README.rst

 **Optional**: Add an environment variable WORKON_HOME to specify the path to store environments.
 By default, this is ``%USERPROFILE%\Envs``.

 **Note**: ``pyassoc``
-    Note that the batch script ``pyassoc`` requires an elevated command prompt or that UAC is disabled.
-This script associates .py files with ``python.bat``, a simple batch file that calls the right ``python.exe`` based on whether you have an active virtualenv.
+    Note that the batch script ``pyassoc`` associates .py files with ``python.bat``, a simple batch file that calls the right ``python.exe`` based on whether you have an active virtualenv.
 This allows you to call python scripts from the command line and have the right python interpreter invoked.
-Take a look at the source -- it's incredibly simple but the best way I've found to handle conditional association of a file extension.
+Take a look at the source -- it's incredibly simple but the best way I've found to handle conditional association of a file extension. **You will need to run this for each user, or alternatively run it in an elevated command prompt once.**

 Main Commands
 -------------